How to Find Out if a Car is Stolen or Has Money Owing

 A VIN is a 17 character ID number that identifies a vehicle, and can typically be found:

-- Etched onto the rear window of the vehicle
+• Etched into the car’s rear window

 Be aware of stolen plates